Welp, Even ‘The View’ Is Now Weighing In on WaPo’s Drama

 We regret to inform you that The Washington Post’s nearly week-long internal drama has made its way to The View.

-According to the daytime talk show, Felicia Sonmez, the WaPo reporter crusading on Twitter against her paper’s management has been “really disappointing” and needs to realize that “Twitter is not the real world.”
+According to the daytime talk show, Felicia Sonmez, the WaPo reporter crusading on Twitter against her paper’s management, has been “really disappointing” and needs to learn that “Twitter is not the real world.”

-Over the past week, the Post suddenly found itself mired in a “clusterfuck” that began when national political correspondent David Weigel briefly retweeted a sexist joke.
-After Sonmez, a political reporter, publicly called him out, Weigel immediately took down the post and apologized both internally and publicly.
+Over the past week, the Post suddenly found itself mired in a “clusterfuck” that began when national political correspondent David Weigel retweeted a sexist joke.
+After Sonmez, a political reporter, publicly called him out, Weigel removed the post and apologized both internally and publicly.
 The drama, however, had only just begun.

-Sonmez and fellow reporter Jose Del Real would then go back and forth on Twitter over her criticism of Weigel.
-The controversy only continued to snowball from there as top editor Sally Buzbee ordered the reporters to play nice and, eventually, hit Weigel with a month-long suspension.
+Sonmez and fellow reporter Jose Del Real then traded barbs on Twitter over her criticism of Weigel.
+The controversy only continued to snowball from there after top editor Sally Buzbee ordered the reporters to play nice and, eventually, hit Weigel with a month-long suspension.

 Sonmez, who unsuccessfully sued the paper for discrimination earlier this year, urged that additional action be taken against Del Real, who blocked her on Twitter after briefly deactivating his account.
 On Tuesday, Buzbee sent out yet another company-wide memo, stating that the paper does “not tolerate colleagues attacking colleagues.”
 Sonmez, meanwhile, has continued to tweet while mockingly using Buzbee’s claim that the Post “is a collegial workplace,” prompting one veteran reporter to plead: “Please stop.”